 - UW Pipeline Project – Participate in tutoring and mentoring programs within local and regional schools and community organizations.
 Check out Alternative Spring Break options as well.

 Interested in promoting green practices on campus?
 Bird conservation?
 Sustainable food?
 There are many environmentally-focused student organizations on campus and getting involved can connect you to like-minded students and spark a deeper interest in the issues you care about.
+For a list of UW Registered Student Organizations (RSOs).

 - The Student Association for Green Environments (SAGE) was started by an Environmental Studies student and serves to promote sustainable practices on campus, plan events and spread awareness of environmental issues and engage the community.
 SAGE meets every Wednesday from 5:30–6:30pm in the Environmental Studies Commons, at Wallace Hall.
 For questions and to get involved, email firstname.lastname@example.org.